Introverted (I), Sensing (S), Thinking (T) and Judging (J)

 Introverted Sensing (Primary)

 ISTJs use this function most often.
 Through Sensing (S), ISTJs process data with their five senses.
 The Introverted Sensing function allows them to remember data in detail and to compare it with current information.
 It is the ability to link present experiences to past experiences in search for a connection.

 ISTJs use of this function is somewhat high.
 While Thinking (T), ISTJs make decisions based on logic.
 The Extraverted Thinking function enables them to organize and categorize items such as thoughts and arguments.
 It is the ability to see the logical consequences of actions.
 It follows sequence and organization.

 Introverted Feeling (Tertiary)

 ISTJs use this function but to a lesser degree.
 When Feeling (F), Examiners make decisions based on feelings, so the Introverted Feeling function allows them to know what they value.
-It is the ability to see through others and know what they are really like as if the ISTJ had internal radar.
-When they identify a person with similar values, there is a desire to connect.
+It is the ability to see through others and know what they are like as if the ISTJ had internal radar.
+There is a desire to connect when they identify a person with similar values.

 Extraverted Intuition (Least)

 ISTJs use this function least of the four.
 With Intuition (N), ISTJs process new information through impressions, possibilities and meanings.
 Extraverted Intuition allows them to see different paths or ways.
 When an ISTJ receives information, they are able to see that there is more than one way to look at things.

 ISTJs take their responsibilities very seriously.
 They work well with a team but often prefer to work alone.
 They require structure and clear direction.
 They avoid stress and confrontation.
 ISTJs are dutiful and will often avoid taking a break until the work is done.

 People with the ISTJ personality type may find satisfaction with the following careers which tend to match well with their Examiner personality.